 Reviewed: 1/10; 6/12; 10/13; 4/15; 1/18; 2/21

-Related Policy (Code #): 501.9-10; 602.2-3; 602.7; 602.24-26
+Related Policy: 501.9-10; 602.2-3; 602.7; 602.24-26

-Legal Reference (Code of Iowa): §§ 139A.8; 274.1; 279.11; 281.1, .3, .8, 18; 299.1; 281 IAC 17
+Legal Reference (Code of Iowa): §§ 139A.8; 274.1; 279.11; 281.1, .3, .8, .18; 299.1; 281 IAC 17

 IASB Reference: 501.15

 The school district will participate in open enrollment as a sending district.
-As a sending district, the board will allow resident students who meet the requirements to open enroll to another public school district.
+As a sending district, the board will allow resident students who meet the requirements to open enroll out to another public school district.

-The board will not approve a student's request to allow the receiving district to enter the district for the purposes of transportation.
-Parents or guardians may withdraw their open enrollment request prior to the start of the school year.
+Subject to applicable laws, the board may approve a student's request to allow the receiving district to enter the district for the purposes of transportation.

 Adopted: 3/99